Tax Day 2017 Freebies: Where To Get Deals & Discounts Today?

 — Elizabeth O'Brien (@elizobrien) April 17, 2017

 Don’t stay cooped up in the house today (April 18).
 Get out there and enjoy some of the Tax Day 2017 freebies.
 Do you know of a freebie not in this list?
-Tell us about in the comment’s section found down below!
+Tell us about in the comment section found down below!

 [Featured Image by Steve Heap/ShutterStock]